The William DeGraw House

 Each resident has a unique story.
 It is that diversity of culture, ethnicity, religion, and socioeconomic status — combined with Bright Side Manor's rich history — that makes our community equally unique.

 In 2008, we discovered that just down the street from Bright Side Manor, at 60 Bergen Avenue, was an acre and a half of vacant land that was for sale.
 It seemed like the perfect place for senior housing and an opportunity for Geriatric Services to expand its work beyond the walls of Bright Side Manor.
 Working with Monarch Housing Consultants, Geriatric Services secured funding to purchase the land and begin plans for the development of a 62 unit HUD 202 Senior Apartment building.
-This building will provide affordable rental housing for independent seniors aged 62 and over.
+This building, The Brookdale, opened in April of 2016 and provides affordable rental housing for independent seniors aged 62 and over.

 "Aging in Place"